jasonATindiecentive/dadevelopertest/README.md

 I did, however add one small requirement to your test this that all endpoints require HTTPS to be used.
 Hopefully this is acceptable.

 As my solution is deployed on AWS I have also supplied CloudFormation templates and appropriate bootstrap scripts so that the solution can be launched simply by creating a Stack.
 Just note that this was also a “quick” solution.
 There are many possible improvements to this such as Puppet rather than my BASH scripting.
-However, I needed a quick solution that would launch with a few clicks and one that did not rely on any previous infrastructure or workflow.
+Also maybe use nginx rther than Apache.
+That seems like what all the kids are doing today.
+However, for this deployment I needed a quick solution that would launch with a few clicks and one that did not rely on any previous infrastructure or workflow.

 Because I’m a cheapskate, my hosted database uses Aurora Server-less.
 Just note that the first time you “hit” an API endpoint it can take about 15-30 seconds to warm up.
 This wouldn't be the case in a live environemtn where we either wouldn't use Serverless or the application would receve enough traffic such that it remains warm.